-The AD9645 is a multistage, pipelined ADC.
+The AD9635 is a multistage, pipelined ADC.
 Each stage provides sufficient overlap to correct for flash errors in the preceding stage.
-The quantized outputs from each stage are combined into a final 14-bit result in the digital correction logic.
-The serializer transmits this converted data in a 16-bit output.
-The pipelined architecture permits the first stage to operate with a new input sample while the remaining stages operate with preceding samples.
+The quantized outputs from each stage are combined into a final 12-bit result in the digital correction logic.
+The pipelined architecture allows the first stage to operate with a new input sample while the remaining stages operate with the preceding samples.
 Sampling occurs on the rising edge of the clock.